Do you want to shape the future of paths and open spaces?

 1st April 2011 – 31 December 2031

-Where examples of existing neighbourhood plans have been used, the NPPF referenced is the previous 2012 version, the version in force when the plans were finalised LGS, paragraphs 76 – 78.
+Where examples of existing neighbourhood plans have been used, the NPPF referenced is the previous 2012 version, the version in force when the plans were finalised LGS, paragraphs 76–78 or paragraphs 101-103.

-Extract from National Planning Policy Framework (Ministry of Housing,
+Extract from National Planning Policy Framework (Department for Levelling Up, Housing, and Communities) 2023, paragraphs 105-107):

 While the Open Spaces Society has made every effort to ensure the information obtained in this factsheet is an accurate summary of the subject as at the date of publication, it is unable to accept liability for any misinterpretation of the law or any other error or omission in the advice in this paper.